-Pot bellied pigs have individual personalities, but initially many baby pigs (called piglets) often do not like to be held or touched.
-Usually, baby pigs grow up to enjoy being near the people they bond with but piglets can be quite aloof or fearful at first, especially if they have not been well socialized by their breeder.
+Potbellied pigs have individual personalities, but initially many baby pigs (called piglets) often do not like to be held or touched.
+Usually, baby pigs grow up to enjoy being near the people they bond with.
+At first, piglets can be quite aloof or fearful, especially if they have not been well socialized by their breeder.

 Socializing and Training Baby Pot Bellied Pigs

-Positive reinforcement is the key to success with most pets, including pot bellied pigs.
-They won't respond to force or punishment very well at all.
+Positive reinforcement is the key to success with most pets, including pot-bellied pigs.
+They won't respond well to force or punishment.
 To a pig, the most obvious kind of positive reinforcement is food.
-Most pigs will be happy to work for small tidbits such as raisins, small pieces of apple or other fruit, or even pieces of their regular rations.
+Most pigs will be happy to work for small treats such as raisins, small pieces of apple or other fruit, or even pieces of their regular rations.
 When you are trying to tame a stubborn piglet, you may even want to hand feed them all of their food, since the quickest way to a pig's heart is through their stomach.
 Obesity is a common problem so keep treat foods to a minimum and make sure you are not overfeeding your pig during training.

 Bonding With a New Baby Pot Bellied Pig

 There is a fine line between spending enough time with your piglet and spending too much time with them.
-While you will want to take the time to get to know your pig and gain their trust, you will also want to make sure you do not lavish too much attention on your baby or they will come to expect attention all the time.
+While you will want to get to know your pig and gain their trust, you will also want to make sure you do not lavish too much attention on your baby or they will come to expect attention all the time.
 This is also true of using food as a training tool.
-Remember that in addition to offering your pig food, be sure to spend time with your pig without giving treats or they will think of you as a food dispenser and may start to expect or demand food constantly.
+In addition to offering your pig food, be sure to spend time with your pig without giving treats.
+Otherwise, they may start to expect or demand food constantly.
 Keep the bonding and training sessions short and regular, with breaks to give your baby pig time to rest and develop the ability to entertain themselves a bit too.

 Picking up a Baby Pot Bellied Pig

-Once your pig is used to being handled and scratched (using the techniques mentioned prior), try to entice them to sit in your lap.
-If your piglet has a favorite blanket you can use that by putting it in your lap and encourage your baby pig to lie in your lap.
+Once your pig is used to being handled and scratched, try to entice them to sit in your lap.
+If your piglet has a favorite blanket you can put it on your lap and encourage your baby pig to lie in your lap.
 Once your pig will climb into your lap willingly, gradually work from petting their body to eventually gently wrapping your arms around them.
 Then start to apply gentle pressure with your arms while holding your pig.
-You'll want to cradle your piglet gently, but firmly.
+You'll want to cradle your piglet gently but firmly.
 Hold them against your body so they feel secure.
-Continue to pet and talk gently to your baby pig and give them treats (having a helper to feed treats while you try to cradle your pig works well).
+Continue to pet, talk gently to your baby pig, and give them treats (having a helper to feed treats while you try to cradle your pig works well).
 Once your pig is okay with being cradled, try and lift them up a bit.
 If they squeal or scream for more than three seconds back off and work on just holding them longer.
 Do this slowly and be persistent.
 Offer treats and distract your pig while you are picking them up.
 Repeat this process three times each day until your pig is okay with being picked up.